Forest Products Trade Flow database

 Data source and classification

 Historically the organisation collecting data on the international trade in goods is the Customs Cooperation Council (CCC), established in 1952 and which was renamed in 1994 to World Customs Organisation (WCO).
 Traded products were classified according to the Standard International Trade Classification (SITC) until the CCC adopted a new trade classification called the Harmonized System (HS).
 The International Convention on the Harmonized Commodity Description and Coding System was adopted in 1983 and the first version of the Harmonized System entered into use as of 1988.
 The Harmonized System is a hierarchical classification in which commodities are encoded with unique 6-digit codes, explained with corresponding definitions.
 The classification system is issued with revisions about every 5 years.
-As such, consecutive revisions entered into force in 1992, 1996, 2002, 2007, 2012, 2017 and soon 2022.
+As such, consecutive revisions entered into force in 1988, 1992, 1996, 2002, 2007, 2012, 2017 and the latest version that came into force in 2022.
 Each of these revisions included additions or deletions of codes, in response to changing significance either in terms of commodity values or quantities or in terms of policy or societal values or both.
-The HS2022 will better separate commodities of tropical wood from other wood species, and commodities such as glue-laminated timber cross-laminated timber, I beams will get their own specific codes.
+The HS2022 now enables a better distinguishment of commodities of tropical wood from other wood species, and commodities such as glue-laminated timber cross-laminated timber, I beams will get their own specific codes.

 Product scope